MONOSUS

 About Monosus Thailand

-The members get along well with each other and are proactive in activities and gatherings, such as the annual company trip.
+The members get along great and are always enthusiastic about our activities and gatherings, such as the annual company trip.

 Work and Life